wolfSSL/wolfBoot/docs/Targets.md

 make

 # The next script needs to be run from wolboot root folder and assumes your
-# kernel is in th root folder, named bzImage
+# kernel is in wolfBoot's root folder.
+The file should be named `bzImage`.
 # If this is not the case, change the path in the script accordingly

-tools/x86_64/qemu/make_hd.sh
+tools/x86_fsp/qemu/make_hd.sh

 # Run wolfBoot + linux in qemu, with swTPM connected to the guest machine.
-# The script will take care of starting the emulator before launching the VM.
+# The script will start the TPM emulator before launching the VM.
 tools/scripts/qemu64/qemu64-tpm.sh
 ```

+For more advanced uses of TPM, please check [TPM.md](TPM.md) to configure wolfBoot
+according to your secure boot strategy.